Naoru347/csci6561_hci_group_project/README.md

 We want students to feel that our app is a timely and competent response to the problem of limited opportunity to develop and demonstrate one’s ability to write without generative AI.
 The function of our app--to restrict access to advanced tools--may evoke in students a feeling that they have to deal with something oppressive and outdated.
 To counteract this emotional response, we use a visual design that creates a modern look that may appeal to a younger user (we assume that most students using our app will be young).
 We also avoid words with a negative connotation in the interface, such as “lockdown.”
 Instead, we use such words as “independent writing” or “undistracted writing” to create for the student a sense of opportunity and achievement.

+For a more detailed view of the general workflow when using this application, please see the user_journey_general.md file include in the root of this directory.

 ### Section Ownership
 - Primary Ownder: Dmitri Stanchevici
 - Contributor: J. M. Paiz